freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/finders-keepers.english.md

 ## Description
 <section id='description'>

-Create a function that looks through an array (first argument) and returns the first element in the array that passes a truth test (second argument).
-If no element passes the test, return undefined.
+Create a function that looks through an array `arr` and returns the first element in it that passes a 'truth test'.
+This means that given an element `x`, the 'truth test' is passed if `func(x)` is `true`.
+If no element passes the test, return `undefined`.
 </section>

 ## Instructions